-Rising Star’s Pre-K program has been carefully designed to meet the developmental needs of the young child.
+Rising Star’s PreKindergarten program has been carefully designed to meet the developmental needs of the young child.
 The classes have a ratio of 1 adult to 9 children.
 The teacher becomes the link between the enriched learning didactics and what the child experiences, discovers and understands.
 Children are provided with opportunities to learn independence while developing their cognitive, social, emotional, and physical skills.
 Children also become a part of a classroom learning community where they utilize their grace and courtesy skills and internal discipline.
+There are 4 classrooms: Cedars, Oaks, Maples and Redwoods.

-Pines: 2 years, 4 months to 4 years (4 years by September 1st)
+Age: 2 years and 4 months to 4 years

 In addition to the above Montessori curriculum, children learn about working with peers, music and movement, library skills, art, and foreign language.
 They also learn to use their large motor skill through our Jack Capon’s Motor Fitness Program.